quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 }
 ```

-I'm introducing this method/function fully fleshed out, as it really just calls the other three main functions and gives a nice API to our modules with `model::Library::from_library_directory`.
+I'm introducing this method/function fully fleshed out, as it really just calls the other three main functions and gives a nice API to our modules with `model::Library::from_library_directory(...)`.
 And just one last module, a simple `util`:

 ### **`util.rs`**
 ```rust